RatJuggler/sync-gandi-dns/README.md

     $ sudo pip3 install -U .

 ## Running

-The domain to update, and the API key can be supplied as options or environment variables.
 ```
 $ syncgandidns --help
-Usage: syncgandidns [OPTIONS] DOMAIN
+Usage: syncgandidns [OPTIONS]

   Sync a dynamic IP address (V4 & V6) with a Gandi DNS domain entry.

   The external IP address is determined automatically by default.

+  Domains can be set using the GANDI_DOMAINS environment variable.
+For
+  multiple domains separate with a ';'.

+  The Gandi API key can be set using the GANDI_APIKEY environment variable.

 Options:
   --version                       Show the version and exit.
-  -d, --domain TEXT               The domain to update the DNS for.
-Taken from
+  -d, --domain DOMAIN             A domain to update the DNS for.
+Repeat the
-                                  environment variable GANDI_DOMAIN if not
-                                  supplied.  [required]
-  -a, --apikey TEXT               Your Gandi API key.
-Taken from environment
-                                  variable GANDI_APIKEY if not supplied.
+                                  option to update multiple domains.
                                   [required]
+  -a, --apikey TEXT               Your Gandi API key.  [required]
   -ipv4, --ipv4-address IPV4_ADDRESS
                                   Override the IPV4 address to update the
                                   domain DNS with.